Explore advanced level topics in economics and research an area of your interest with the Economics specialisation in the Master of Business.

 The research methods courses provide an exploration of philosophical issues underpinning the design of research and the research process.

-The courses include training in quantitative/qualitative research methods and analysis to prepare students to conduct a methodologically rigorous research thesis or dissertation.
+The courses include training in research methods and analysis to prepare students to conduct a methodologically rigorous research thesis or dissertation.

 The class of honours awarded in the programme depends on your grade performance.